sayedimac/mslearn-github-copilot-dev/Instructions/Labs/m02-ghcopilot-document-explain.md

 Use the following steps to set up the library application:

-1. To download the zip file containing your code project, select the following link: [GuidedProjectApp](https://raw.githubusercontent.com/MicrosoftLearning/APL-2007-Accelerate-app-development-by-using-GitHub-Copilot/master/LearnModuleExercises/Downloads/GuidedProjectApp.zip).
+1. To download the zip file containing your code project, select the following URL: [GitHub Copilot lab - Analyze and document code](https://github.com/MicrosoftLearning/mslearn-github-copilot-dev/raw/refs/heads/main/DownloadableCodeProjects/Downloads/AZ2007M2SamplesZip.zip)

 1. Unzip the downloaded project files.